macadmins/SupportCompanion/README.md

 - Start the app on login

 This Launch Agent is optional and you are free to create your own Launch Agent if you prefer.

+## About the suite package
+The suite package is a signed, notarized and stapled package that contains the app and the Launch Agent package.
+This package is provided for convenience and can be used to install the app and the Launch Agent at the same time.

+## AutoPkg
+A recipe for AutoPkg is available [here](https://github.com/autopkg/almenscorner-recipes/tree/main/SupportCompanion).

 ## Using the app